hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 #### PostgreSQL Database

-When running in mounted storage mode the PostgreSQL server runs inside a Docker container.
+When running in *Mounted Disk* operational mode the PostgreSQL server runs inside a Docker container.
 If the PostgreSQL service fails a new container should be automatically created.
 However, if the service is hung, or otherwise fails without triggering a new container deployment, the Terraform Enterprise server should be stopped and the standby server started.
-All PostgreSQL data will have been written to the mounted storage and will then be accessible on the standby node.
+All PostgreSQL data will have been written to the mounted disk and will then be accessible on the standby node.

 #### Object Storage